ipapusha/wordicalc/INSTALL.md

 ## Troubleshooting

 ### "Function not recognized"
-- Ensure the WordiCalc module is imported correctly
+- Ensure all three files are imported correctly:
+  - `Dictionary.cls` (as Class Module)
+  - `JsonConverter.bas` (as Module)
+  - `WordiCalc.bas` (as Module)
 - Save workbook as `.xlsm` format
 - Enable macros when prompted

+### "Compile error: User-defined type not defined"
+- Ensure `Dictionary.cls` is imported as a **Class Module**
+- Restart Excel and reopen the workbook
+- This error typically means the Dictionary class wasn't imported correctly

 ### "API key not configured"
 - Run: `=LLMConfig("set", "openai_api_key", "your-key")`